 Some links in this post may be affiliate links

-Painted Lady Echeveria (Echeveria derenbergii) flourishes in bright light with some direct sunlight, average warmth, moderate humidity and moderately moist, rich, well-drained, succulents potting soil coupled with fortnightly feeding in the growing season.
+Painted Lady Echeveria (Echeveria derenbergii) thrives in bright light with some sunlight, average warmth and humidity, and moderately moist, rich, well-drained soil coupled with fortnightly feeding in the growing season.

-Echeveria derenbergii is one of the popular Echeveria varieties which bears a dense basal rosette of pagoda-shaped, frosted, bristle-tipped, silvery-green fleshy leaves.
+Echeveria derenbergii is one of the popular Echeveria varieties and bears a dense basal rosette of pagoda-shaped, frosted, bristle-tipped, silvery-green fleshy leaves.

 Echeveria derenbergii is an evergreen, perennial, compact, succulent plant which grows to a height of about 4-6 inches only and is easy to grow even for a beginner.